liudan193/ESpeW/README.md

 ![Main](fig/main.jpg)

-This is the official project repository for the paper ["ESpeW: Robust Copyright Protection for LLM-based EaaS via Embedding-Specific Watermark"](https://arxiv.org/abs/2410.17552).
+This is the official project repository for the paper ["Robust and Minimally Invasive Watermarking for EaaS"](https://arxiv.org/abs/2410.17552).

 ## 🔽 Environment